mcclure/emily/doc/manual.md

 **Usage:** *[statement 1]* `-` *[statement 2]*

 Splitter for `.minus`.
-Intended for mathematical subtraction or something like it.
+Intended for mathematical addition or something like it.

 ### *